 - Those spongy pores are white or yellow.

-- When bruised or cut, the mushroom does not stain yellow.
+- When bruised or cut, the mushroom does not stain blue.

 If you follow those rules, you are in the clear.
 Nothing you pick will be actively toxic, although some might be gross.
 Now real mushroom people will chime in about the various delicious boletes that stain blue, notably butter boletes, but these rules are good for beginners.

 Let’s assume you have some fresh porcini, or their friends, and you want to make porcini powder.
 What now?

 First, for the love of all you hold holy, do not dry and grind pristine, beautiful button porcini, like these.

 If you do, I and other mycological jedi will feel a disturbance in The Force, as if millions of voices suddenly cried out in terror and were suddenly silenced.
 We will fear something terrible has happened.
 And it will have.
 You will have ruined one of the greatest joys in the wild world, a pristine porcino.